dojo/docs/dojox/calendar.rst

 The calendar widget is populated with a list of data items using a store set on its store property.

-The Calendar can connect to any implementation of the dojo.store.api.Store interface that implements get/query and id management (getIdentity).
+The Calendar can connect to any implementation of the dojo.store.api.Store interface that implements get/query and id management (getIdentity). **A data item must have an unique identifier.**

 If the Calendar is displaying live data (ie. data that can be edited by the Calendar itself or data that can change outside of the Calendar), the store must be a dojo.store.Observable.